 Unlike some boroughs, Hughestown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hughestown are a mix of both white- and blue-collar jobs.
 Overall, Hughestown is a borough of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Hughestown who work in office and administrative support (11.99%), business and financial occupations (10.78%), and management occupations (10.11%).

-Telecommuters are a relatively large percentage of the workforce: 10.45% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hughestown telecommute to their jobs.
+Overall, about 10.45% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Hughestown in 2022 was $35,604, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,416 for a family of four.
 However, Hughestown contains both very wealthy and poor people as well.